‘General Hospital’ Weekly Spoilers: Michael Attacks Brad And Nelle’s Intent On Gaining Parole

 The preview video shared via Instagram shows that Nelle will be counting on her lawyer Martin to pull this off.
 In fact, General Hospital spoilers show Nelle telling Martin that she expects to be free that very evening, so the pressure is certainly on for this supposedly amazing attorney.

-As The Inquisitr previously noted, Brad will attend Nelle’s parole hearing as she insisted.
+As The Inquisitr previously noted, Brad will attend Nelle’s parole hearing, as she insisted.
 Now, General Hospital spoilers suggest that this will infuriate Michael.
 Nelle, Michael, and Brad will somehow end up in a room together, and Michael is seen lunging at Brad and shoving him.

 It seems pretty likely that Michael will be furious to see Brad actively trying to help Nelle get out of prison, considering all she did to Michael.
 Of course, what Michael doesn’t know is that Brad has little choice but to cave to Nelle’s demands, since at any moment, she could expose the truth about “Wiley” being Nelle and Michael’s son, Jonah.